mldbai/mldb/container_files/public_html/doc/builtin/help.md

 # Help & Feedback

-The MLDB Team at Datacratic would love to hear your feedback or help you with anything related to MLDB!
+The MLDB Team would love to hear your feedback or help you with anything related to MLDB!

 Please feel free to reach out to us at <a href="mailto:info@mldb.ai" target="_blank">info@mldb.ai</a> if you need help with the MLDB Enterprise Edition.